 demonstrated awareness of expectations but requires additional time or support in order to succeed.
 The writer crafted a setting and plot line and included details that develop characters and situations; however, the script may lack focus or fail to show understanding of the theme.
 The writer includes the elements of plot (inciting incident, turning point, conclusion, etc.).
-However, the structure or pacing of the play may make it difficult to follow the plotline or understand The writer's language is readable, but may not have variety.
+However, the structure or pacing of the play may make it difficult to follow the plotline or understand the theme.
+The writer's language is readable, but may not have variety.
 Word choice and sentence fluency may be repetitive.
 There are consistent errors in conventions or grammar.
-1 - Undeveloped.
-The writer did not demonstrate awareness of expectations and requires either additional support or additional effort in order to succeed.
-The writer may have selected a setting or plot line outside of the assignment expectations, failed to supply detail or show critical gaps in understanding of the theme. the theme.
-The writer did not include one or more critical organizational elements of a play: may r word inapp proje voice gram conve play o vriter's sentences ramble and choice is propriate for the ct's expected and mar and entions make the difficult to read.
-Presentation formatte approp for a pla with a ti of chard and descrip setting/ descrip dialogu the characte names caps, er ed oriately ay itle, list acters tions, scene tions, ue with ers' in all 4- The draft is formatted mostly appropriately for a play with a title, list of characters and descriptions, setting/scene descriptions, dialogue with the characters' names in all caps, etc. 3- The draft is formatted for a play, but may not have a title, list of characters and descriptions, setting/scene descriptions, dialogue with the character's name in all caps, etc. 2- The dines some dialogue formattire but is mit the mair presents element required play. e e ng ssing i ation 1- The draft does not follow appropriate formatting for a play.
+The writer did not demonstrate awareness of expectations and requires either additional support additional effort awareness of the assignment expectations and expectations, failed to The writer did not include one or more critical organizational elements of a play: beginning, inciting incident, rising action, turning point, falling action, or conclusion.
+Overall, organization and pacing makes it difficult or impossible to follow the plotline.
+The writer's sentences may ramble and word choice is inappropriate for the project's expected voice.
+Many errors in grammar and conventions make the play difficult to read.
+Presentation 5- The offormatt appropriate of charactering dialoguthe characterings, even appropriate of the characterinames caps, even appropriate of the characterinames cap ed priately ay itle, list acters tions, scene tions, ue with ers' in all 4- The draft is formatted mostly appropriately for a play with a title, list of characters and descriptions, setting/scene descriptions, dialogue with the characters' names in all caps, etc. 3- The draft is formatted for a play, but may not have a title, list of characters and descriptions, setting/scene descriptions, dialogue with the character's name in all caps, etc. 2- The dinas som dialogue formattir but is mithe main presentatelement required play. e e ng ssing n ation 1- The draft does not follow appropriate formatting for a play.